Building well-defined six-pack abs require dedication, hard work, and most importantly, consistency.

 Weight loss plateau happens when your weight stays the same despite following a calorie deficit and exercise plan.

-When you follow a diet for some time, your body starts to adapt, slowing down your metabolism to conserve energy and makes it difficult to lose weight further.
+When you follow a diet for some time, your body starts to adapt, slowing down your metabolism to conserve energy and making it difficult to lose weight further.

 - the body adapts to weight loss and defends itself against further weight loss